Fortinet: Products

 In 2019, Fortinet grew to 21,000 WAN edge customers, according to a Gartner report.

 In February 2020, Fortinet released FortiAI, a threat-detection program that uses artificial intelligence.
 In July 2020, Fortinet launched multi-cloud SD-WAN.
 That year, BT Security selected Fortinet and other Threat Alliance members as Critical Partners.

 Vulnerabilities and credential leaks

 In September 2021, almost 500,000 login names and passwords for Fortinet VPN devices were published on a hacking forum.
 The credentials were allegedly scraped from devices vulnerable to a 2018 exploit (CVE-2018-13379).

 In January 2025, the credentials and configuration files of over 15,000 FortiGate devices were leaked on a hacking forum.
 The data is believed to have been obtained from devices vulnerable to a 2022 exploit (CVE-2022–40684).

-In November 2025, a critical vulnerabilty (CVE-2025-64446, 9.1 CVSS) became public affecting FortiWeb Web Application Firewall.
+In November 2025, a critical vulnerability (CVE-2025-64446, 9.1 CVSS) became public affecting FortiWeb Web Application Firewall.
 The vulnerability allowed attackers to gain full control over the device by exploiting a path traversal vulnerability combined with an authentication bypass.

+In June 2026, security researcher Volodymyr "Bob" Diachenko of SecurityDiscovery.com reported that he had gained access to a threat actor's infrastructure containing credentials for about 74,000 internet-facing FortiGate firewalls and VPN gateways across 194 countries, associated with 21,632 domains; the dataset was dubbed "FortiBleed".
+According to researchers, a Russian-speaking, financially motivated group sprayed FortiGate login endpoints with password combinations, intercepted SSL VPN authentication hashes and cracked them on a 45-GPU cluster, then used the recovered passwords to move into victims' internal networks, including Active Directory environments.
+Hudson Rock said the affected organizations included large corporations, government agencies and a Turkish NATO defense contractor from which classified documents had been exfiltrated.
+The cybersecurity firm SOCRadar later raised its estimate to 86,644 affected devices and linked the operation's infrastructure to the Lynx and INC ransomware groups.
+The US Cybersecurity and Infrastructure Security Agency, the UK National Cyber Security Centre and the Australian Cyber Security Centre issued advisories urging affected organizations to reset credentials and enable multi-factor authentication.
+Fortinet stated that the activity did not involve a new vulnerability, attributing it to the reuse of credentials from earlier incidents and to brute-force attacks against devices with weak passwords and no multi-factor authentication.